navcoin/navcoin-org/content/community-fund/index.en.md

   itemFiveText="Once you’ve submitted your proposal, promote your project using the community channels.
 Communicate why you think it’s worth funding - what benefits will it bring?
 Why should the community support&nbsp;it?"

   itemSixTitle="Step 6 - Voting begins."
-  itemSixText="To be eligible to vote you must be staking NavCoin.
+  itemSixText="To be eligible to vote you must be staking Navcoin.
 Each voting period lasts 20,000 blocks (roughly 7 days).<br><br><ul><li>The minimum participation rate of stakers needs to be 50%.</li><br><li>Of that 50%, a proposal must receive 70% ‘yes’ votes to be accepted.</li><br><li>70% ‘no’ votes will result in it being rejected.</li><br><li>Proposals that don't met the 50% participation rate after 6 block periods will timeout and need to be resubmitted."

   itemSevenTitle="Step 7 - Begin the work."
   itemSevenText="Start work and do your best to stick to your&nbsp;timeline.<br><br>Keep the community updated with how things are progressing in your project.
 It’s ok to ask for help along the&nbsp;way."

   itemEightTitle="Step 8 - Apply for payment."
   itemEightText="Once your project is complete you can apply for payment from the Community Fund.
-If there are clear milestones in your proposal you can apply to receive payments at scheduled points in the&nbsp;timeline.<br><br>Payment is subject to a second consensus vote among NavCoin stakers.
+If there are clear milestones in your proposal you can apply to receive payments at scheduled points in the&nbsp;timeline.<br><br>Payment is subject to a second consensus vote among Navcoin stakers.
 There must be a 50% minimum participation, with 70% ‘yes’ vote to be paid and 70% ‘no’ for payment to be&nbsp;rejected.<br><br>Note that you will need to submit your payment request before the project expiration date (which you set when you create your proposal - so make sure to include some&nbsp;buffer)."
 >}}

 {{< social_grid_section
     titleText="Join Our Community"
-    subtitleText="Promote your proposal ideas to the NavCoin community to get feedback, find collaborators and get votes." bgPurple="true"
+    subtitleText="Promote your proposal ideas to the Navcoin community to get feedback, find collaborators and get votes." bgPurple="true"
 >}}
     {{< social